 On January 18, 2023, the Company completed the disposition of all of the issued and outstanding shares of TCB, the Company's wholly owned subsidiary, doing business as Prodigy Labs.
-The sale was made to UST Global (Canada) Inc. (the "Buyer"), a party that is at arm's length to Prodigy.
-Pursuant to the terms of the transaction, Prodigy was entitled to receive cash consideration of up to \$12.5 million, \$8.5 million of which was paid on closing and up to \$4 million of which is payable upon achieving certain EBITDA and revenue targets.
+The sale was made to UST Global (Canada) Inc. (the "Buyer"), a party that is at arm's length to genifi.
+Pursuant to the terms of the transaction, genifi was entitled to receive cash consideration of up to \$12.5 million, \$8.5 million of which was paid on closing and up to \$4 million of which is payable upon achieving certain EBITDA and revenue targets.
 The earn-out payment of up to \$4 million is anticipated to be paid within sixty (60) days following the expiry of the earn-out period ending on June 30, 2024.
-In addition, Prodigy is entitled to a payment in respect of TCB's working capital on closing of \$611,742 of which \$500,000 has been received to date.
+In addition, genifi was entitled to a payment in respect of TCB's working capital on closing of \$611,742.
 There were no finders' fees payable in connection with the transaction.